-As we explore the different facial treatments available, it's important to remember that most of them are customizable.
-The European facial treatment is a great example of this, as it takes a more minimalist approach.
-This type of facial typically includes cleansing, exfoliation, extractions, a hydrating mask, and sometimes massages.
+As we delve into the various facial treatments available, it's essential to keep in mind that most of them are customizable.
+The European facial is a great example of this, as it takes a more pared-down approach.
+This type of facial usually includes cleansing, exfoliation, extractions, a hydrating mask, and sometimes massages.
 When it comes to sensitive skin, everything depends on the technique used.

 If the exfoliation and extractions are gentle, then this type of facial can be an option.
 Popular spas such as Mario Badescu in New York City and The Peninsula in Chicago offer 60-minute European facials that can be tailored to your needs.
 Semi-permanent makeup is becoming increasingly popular due to its low-maintenance nature.
 This includes fat removal from one part of the body and injection into another, as well as fillers used to shape and sculpt the nose.

 Non-surgical cosmetic treatments are more popular than ever.
 When it comes to beauty treatments that can generate income, semi-permanent eyebrows are a great option.
 Statistics show that if you had 10 clients a week, you could earn up to 4,420 pounds gross a week.
 Adding semi-permanent lip liner to your treatment menu would generate 3,600 pounds a week, while semi-permanent eyeliner would generate 3,300 pounds a week.

 However, the training costs for eyeliner are much higher than those for eyebrow and lip liner treatments.
 Ombre brows are another cost-effective treatment that could generate 3,010 pounds a week.
 Microshading is another eyebrow treatment that provides healthy benefits and could generate 2,600 pounds a week on average.
 No matter what type of beauty treatment you choose, it's critical to make sure you're properly trained and certified before offering any services.